yosh-matsuda/cpp-yyjson/README.md

 ### Mutable JSON classes

 Mutable JSON classes are defined in `yyjson::writer` namespace.
-The following user-constructible classes are exported in the top `yyjson` namespace as,
+The following user-constructible classes are exported in the top `yyjson` namespace,

 ```cpp
 using yyjson::value = yyjson::writer::value;